Chriscaracach/Chriscaracach/README.md

  ## 🚶 About me

- I am 30 years old, I am from Unquillo (Córdoba) and I live with my wife and daughter.
-I currently work as a music teacher, but I'm doing my best to live as a developer.
+ I am 32 years old, I am from Unquillo (Córdoba) and I live with my wife and daughter.
+I'm currently working as a Frontend Web Developer in a company called VelaONE from USA.

- As a music teacher, my work is related to **creativity**, **analysis** and **teamwork**.
-And above all, **adaptation to changes**.
-Those are skills I want to use heavily in my new life as a developer.
+ I love being a developer, it connects me with my creative side and also makes me try to be better at team work.
+Please feel free of contact me if you think that you have some interesting position, I'm always open to new challenges.

    <a href="https://github.com/Chriscaracach">
      <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Chriscaracach&layout=compact" />